andypfau/sparameterviewer/doc/expressions.md

 Preface
 -------

-Expressions are intended to unlock possibilities and flexibility of S-parameter handling that would be uuneccessarily complex with a GUI.
+Expressions are intended to unlock possibilities and flexibility of S-parameter handling that would be unneccessarily complex with a GUI.

 The majority of the functionality offered by expressions can easily be accessed using the "Template"-Button in the "Expressions" tab.
-The generatred expressions can then be modified to adapt to any need.
+The generated expressions can then be modified to adapt to any need.

 Basics
 ------

+Each file that you can plot is a "network", which is represented by the `Networks` class.
+This class can actually represent a set of multiple files, which are then processed all in the same way (e.g. get S11 and plot it).

 The basic concept is to load one (`nw("name")`) or multiple (`nws()`) networks, get a specific S-parameter (`s(i,j)`), and plot it (`plot()`):